djey47/smartX/README.md

 Modules:
 --------
-- web-ui : front-end to display usable and useful information about HDD status.
+**web-ui** is a front-end to display useful information about HDD status.
 To be deployed on a web server : developed under nginx.
-Wroks with Apache as well.

 To configure this webapp, have a look at **web-ui/conf/smartx.json**:

     {
     	"description" : "Please modify below to (re)configure smartX",

-    	"webServicesPort" : "4601",
     	"refreshIntervalSeconds" : "15"
     }